UAlbertaALTLab/morphodict/docker/README.md

 ### Data paths

 Production data is stored in `/data_local/application-data`, and mounted into the containers.
-Data files should be all be readable, and some should also be writable, by the `morphodict-run` group.
+Data files should all be readable, and some should also be writable, by the `morphodict-run` group.

 To help ensure that directories are usable by the `morphodict-run` group